 Nearly every patient asks about visible or enlarged pores, even if it’s not their primary concern.
 People of every age and skin type are concerned about pores.
-But what everyone needs to know is: Pores are not a flaw in your skin!
+But what everyone needs to know is that pores are not a flaw in your skin!
 We’re human beings, so we have pores, it’s normal.
-That said, pores do get enlarged, and we at Skinsmith do have lots to treatments for them.
+That said, pores do get enlarged, and we at Skinsmith have lots of treatments for them.

 What’s the best treatment for acne scars?

 Acne scars are stubborn, and no single treatment is best for everyone.

 One or a combination of the following approaches might improve the appearance of your skin, depending on your scar type, your skin type, and the severity of the scarring.
 We at Skinsmith have comprehensive acne treatment plans.

 Using sunscreen can help limit the contrast between unscarred skin and a scar.
 Some medicated creams, such as those containing azelaic acid or hydroxyl acids, might help too.